-Cancellation by the District
+Cancelation by the District

 The District reserves the right to cancel facility use applications should the space be needed for emergency school or school-related activities.
 This privilege will be used only when necessary as a result of unavoidable circumstances.
 If the District must cancel the use of a space due to a problem with an approved site, the Office of Community Use of Facilities will try to arrange an alternative site.
-When school facilities are closed due to an emergency, inclement weather, or any other event which is beyond the control of the District, community use activities will also be canceled.
+When school facilities are closed due to an emergency, inclement weather or any other event which is beyond the control of the District, community use activities will also be canceled.

 Payment for Damages